 Does Alabama issue concealed carry permits?

-Yes, Alabama issues Alabama Pistol Permits and is a Shall Issue State.
+Yes, even though Alabama is a Constitutional Carry state, Alabama Pistol Permits are still issued, and is a Shall Issue State.

 Who issues Alabama Pistol Permits?